-SUMMARY: Holy Week and Easter suggest a variety of possibilities to inspire worshipers to understand the events leading up to and following Jesus' Crucifixion and Resurrection.
+Holy Week and Easter suggest a variety of possibilities to inspire worshipers to understand the events leading up to, and following, Jesus' Crucifixion and Resurrection.

 Keep in mind your worshipers may include persons returning after a long absence, coming for the first time and "regulars" who may not be actively involved throughout the week.
 Your congregation also will be multigenerational and possibly culturally diverse.

 Simple imagery will enhance, rather than distract from, the intended message.